Short & Intense Firework Displays

 Dump cakes: These fire their entire arsenal of shots in one hit.
 Ultra-short duration but massive effect and great for the end.

 Also good for big effects are large display rockets.
 Any Category F3 rocket above £20 is likely to be a big one (again, check out video clips beforehand) but smaller rockets too can be effective if you pick carefully.
 Look for 1.3G classification rockets (or those which are 1.4G but supplied in pyromesh) and avoid Category F2 rockets which are 1.4G classification.
-Our 1.3G or 1.4G? article has more information in this.
+My 1.3G or 1.4G? article has more information in this.

 Mines also create a one-hit effect from the ground upwards and are worth a look.